 Overview of the Lungs

-Since the air we breathe contains many components from the environment such as dust, pollens, bacteria, viruses, smoke, and volatile chemicals, the lungs maintain a system of defense against these potentially toxic invaders.
-The lungs’ defense system includes immune cells and the secretion of mucus to contain and remove these unwanted components from the lungs.
+Since the air we breathe contains many components from the environment such as dust, pollens, bacteria, viruses, smoke, and harmful chemicals, the lungs maintain a system of defense against these potentially toxic invaders.
+The lungs' defense system includes immune cells and the secretion of mucus to contain and remove these unwanted components from the lungs.